marcfraga/Coursera-GettingData-Assignment/README.md

 #### 1. Building a full dataset from the individual files

 Here, I take the X, Y, and subject files and collapse them using `rbind()`.
 This is also per David Hood's advice.
-It could also be done with `merge()`, which appeals to database people more than rbind(), but I felt it would be simpler for peer reviewing.
+It could also be done with `merge()`, which appeals to database people more than `rbind()`, but I felt the former would be more appropriated for this assignment.

 After X, Y, and subjects are all joined, the whole set is combined with the `cbind()` command.